clinical-meteor/audio-click/Readme.md

 mrt add audio-click
 ````

-Second, add the audioSoundsTemplate to your application, which adds all the necessary audio objects to the data model.
+Second, add the audioSoundsTemplate to your application, which adds all the necessary audio objects to the DOM (ie. the Model).

 ````
     {{> audioSoundsTemplate }}
 ````

-Third, add the following line to any event you want to play a click.
+Third, add the following line to any event you want to play a click.  (ie add it to the Controller)
 ````
     document.getElementById('clickAudioClip').play();
 ````